How we got started…

 How we’ve grown…

-In an effort to help our local underserved communities here in Utah gain access to the outdoors, we have also started a community collaboration with The Boys & Girls Club of Greater Salt lake!
-Since February of 2018, we have taught over 70 kids from the club!
+In an effort to help our local underserved communities here in Utah gain access to the outdoors, we have also started “Project Climb”.
+This community collaboration started with The Boys & Girls Club of Greater Salt lake in February of 2018.
+Our pilot program saw over 70 kids from the club in its first year alone!
 In this first 3-month pilot program, we offered climbing opportunities every week in the hopes of helping their kids develop skills, healthy habits and self confidence through the sport of rock climbing.
 This community outreach program took place at Momentum Indoor Climbing, Millcreek, where we are offering scholarships to the two students we feel will benefit the most from on-going Momentum Youth Programs.